 Before English spelling was standardized a few hundred

 of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Stogleigh include Stockley, Stockleigh, Stokeley, Stuckless, Stuckley and many more.

 Early Notables of the Stogleigh family (pre 1700)

-Another 65 words (5 lines of text) are included under the topic Early Stogleigh Notables in all our PDF Extended History products and printed products wherever possible.
+and in...
+Another 78 words (6 lines of text) are included under the topic Early Stogleigh Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Stogleigh family to the New World and Oceana